wp-plugins/portfolio-by-lisa-westlund/readme.txt

 Yes!
 You can add the parameter "count" to the shortcode like this: [wplw_instagram_portfolio count="12"], if you want to display for example twelwe images.
 It is recommended that the number of images you want to show can be divided by six - then it will fill out every row on all window widths.

 == Changelog ==
+= 1.05 =
+* This update carries a security bug-fix.

 = 1.0 =
 * This is the first version of the plugin.